jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 The JupyterLab Federated Extension System uses ``webpack`` to build federated extensions, relying on the `Module Federation System <https://webpack.js.org/concepts/module-federation/>`_ added in webpack 5.

-To specify a custom webpack to the federated extension build system, extension authors can add the ``webpackConfig`` subkey to the
+To specify a custom webpack config to the federated extension build system, extension authors can add the ``webpackConfig`` subkey to the
 ``package.json`` of their extension::

     "jupyterlab": {